STAR Communities Rating System

 Planning & ZoningPlanning & Zoning

 There are no legal, legislative, or regulatory actions needed to participate in the STAR Communities program.
-There are various ways to engage the community rating process.
 The ultimate impact of pursuing sustainability goals will likely lead to the implementation of various policies and programs, covered by other tools within the One STL toolkit.
-Cities and counties can evaluate participating as a:

 Dollars & CentsDollars & Cents